An Inside Look at the Fleeting Life of Bubbles

 Surface Tension at Work

-The surface tension minimizes the surface area, and this creates the most efficient, stable shape - a sphere.
-The higher the surface tension, the stronger this effect and the more perfectly rounded the bubble.
+Surface tension minimizes the liquid’s surface area, naturally creating a stable, spherical form.
+The stronger the surface tension, the more perfectly rounded the bubble.

 How Bubbles Grow